Fields of Interest

 Biography

-Trained in Southeast Asian history, European intellectual history and anthropology, my research interests include areas such as language and power, the politics of translation, Comparative Colonialisms and nationalism, the social history of media and mediation, critical theory and anthropology, empire, race and gender.
+Trained in Southeast Asian history, European intellectual history and anthropology, my research interests include areas such as language and power, the politics of translation and literature, Comparative Colonialisms and nationalism, the social history of media and mediation, critical theory and anthropology, empire, race and gender.
 Much of my writing has been on the colonial and post-colonial Philippines and the United States.

 Awards